hussamkurd/JobQueueApi/README.md

 # Job Queue API

 This Ruby on Rails API is designed for basic queue job processing.
-It allows for the creation and listing of jobs, each with a title, status, and priority.
+It allows for creating and listing jobs, each with a title, status, and priority.
 The jobs are managed in a queue and processed asynchronously, with support for various job statuses like "waiting," "done," "in progress," and "failed," and priority levels such as "critical," "high," "medium," and "low."
 The project uses Sidekiq for background job processing and is set up to run multiple services concurrently using Foreman.

 ## Ruby Version